Nisodemus/csgo-csmd/README.md

+THE BUG THAT THIS WAS WORKING AROUND HAS NOW BEEN FIXED IN CSGO'S SOURCE.
+ONLY TOOK THEM 7 YEARS. *CLAP CLAP*

 # CS:GO Community Server Materials Downloader

 `CSMD` downloads community server's files based on a console log of file requests.
 It is created for Linux, but can be used on macOS or Windows if needed.